Ghailene Chaalali

-Ghailene Chaalali (غَيْلَان الشَّعْلَالِيّ; born 28 February 1994) is a Tunisian professional footballer who plays as a midfielder for Espérance de Tunis and the Tunisia national team.
+Ghailene Chaalali (غَيْلَان الشَّعْلَالِيّ; born 28 February 1994) is a Tunisian professional footballer who plays as a midfielder for Libyan Premier League club Al Ahli Tripoli and the Tunisia national team.

 Club career

 Chaalali participated in 2015 CAF Champions League with the club team Espérance de Tunis.
 During this competition, he scored a goal against Cosmos de Bafia of Cameroon.

 International career

 In 2017, Chaalali was summoned to a training course of the Tunisian team before a match against Egypt counting for the qualification at the 2019 Africa Cup of Nations in Cameroon.

 In June 2018 he was named in Tunisia's 23-man squad for the 2018 World Cup in Russia.